What is No Sale, No Fee Conveyancing?

 You may still be liable for some fees as a charge for the time up to the point at which the sale falls through.

-How much will be at the conveyancer’s discretion, but it’s likely to be aligned with the proportion of work undertaken (as a percentage).
+How much will be at the conveyancer’s discretion, but it’s likely to be aligned with the proportion of work undertaken (as a percentage of the original quote).

 If you’re buying, for example, and the conveyancer has instructed searches and received contracts from the seller, then about 20% to 30% of the work has been done.